0xNetizen/Buidler_Governance/README.md

 ![Governance Flowchart](./flowcharts/gov_flow7.png)

 # Contract interaction
+This section will be updated further soon.
+For now, if more info is needed, see code comments in gov_v3.14.sol.

 - Users firstly need either the testnet erc20 WEENUS token or some testnet gov tokens.
 - Users should `approve` the gov contract address to spend WEENUS if they want to `buy`, `close_tranche_buy` or `submit_proposal`.